Bioethics Art Group of Study

 - To evaluate the impact of the transformative power of arts in research and medical ethics as well as in environmental ethics

-- To bridge bridge the gap between academics involved and working in bioethics and the art world by carrying research activities and publications.
+- To bridge the gap between academics involved and working in bioethics and the art world by carrying research activities and publications.

 This group of study intends to contribute to: